Oz web app for cloud agents import VideoEmbed from '@components/VideoEmbed.astro'; The [Oz web app](https://oz.warp.dev) provides a visual interface for managing cloud agents. You can start runs, browse agents and skills, create schedules, configure environments, and set up integrations—all without

 | Recurring | Runs triggered by schedules |

-You can also search by title, prompt, or skill name, and add advanced filters for source, status, creator, and date range.
+You can also search by title, prompt, or agent name, and add advanced filters for source, status, creator, and date range.

 Starting a new run

-- Add a prompt — Provide context and instructions for this specific run
+- Add a prompt with context and instructions for this specific run.

 Agents